breck7/scrollsdk/readme.md

 Check out the [Ohayo](https://github.com/treenotation/ohayo) project or the [Tree Language Builder](https://treenotation.org/designer/) for advanced examples of Tree Notation in action.

-Boring Examples
+Basic Examples
 ---------------

 Below are some very simple examples to explain some of the very basics.
+The Tree Notation syntax is the same in both languages.
+The semantics are different.
+The semantics come from "Tree Language" implementations and libraries, which anyone can design and build.

 #### For file formats:

-Tree Notation makes a great base for formats where you traditionally might use JSON or XML.

-Compare the two files below.
-The first uses Tree Notation and the second uses JSON.

-package.tree:

-    name mypackage
-    version 2.1.1
-    description A package
-    repository
-     type git
-     url git://github.com/username/mypackage
+Currently all Node.js npm projects contain a "package.json" file.
+While this is simple, it could be simpler using Tree Notation, and better.
+Let's take a look.

 package.json: